-Our high-technology cement plant will be the most efficient and environmentally responsible facility in North America, if not the world.
-It will meet, or exceed, nearly all of the worldwide cement plant environmental standards, most of which are more restrictive than Canadian regulations.
+Our high-technology cement plant is the most efficient and environmentally responsible facility in North America, if not the world.
+It meets, or exceeds, nearly all of the worldwide cement plant environmental standards, most of which are more restrictive than Canadian regulations.

-Features that will make our new cement plant the leader of the industry include:
+Features that make our new cement plant the leader of the industry include:

-- McInnis cement will require as much as 40% less energy per ton to produce than most other cements
+- McInnis cement requires as much as 40% less energy per ton to produce than most other cements

 - A significant source of the plant’s electric power is hydroelectricity which is totally renewable, produces no air pollutants and features ultra-low greenhouse gas emissions

-- The pyrolysis line will have the capabilities to be fired by a variety of fuels, including petroleum coke and locally-generated renewable bio-mass materials
+- The pyrolysis line has the capabilities to be fired by a variety of fuels, including petroleum coke and locally-generated renewable bio-mass materials

 - The plant is equipped with selective non-catalytic reduction to reduce NOx emissions